Published on

 More teeth extracted

-The most common problem spotted by dentists in recent weeks have been cavities caused by nine months of snacking and grazing — combined with not getting a check-up.
-Worse is when a simple cavity has started to infect the root, requiring root canal work or, as the dentists like to call it, endodontic therapy.
+The most common problem spotted by dentists in recent weeks has been cavities caused by nine months of snacking and grazing, combined with not getting a check-up.
+Worse is when a simple cavity has started to infect the root, requiring root canal work or, as dentists like to call it, endodontic therapy.

-“I have had patients who have ended up having a tooth extracted and it could have been prevented if they’d been seeing a dentist on a regular basis and having it checked,” Walmsley says.
+“I have had patients who have ended up having a tooth extracted, and it could have been prevented if they’d been seeing a dentist regularly and having it checked,” Walmsley says.

 Some patients are choosing to have their teeth extracted because of the fear of having to make multiple trips to the dentist, according to Richards.
 “Some people will shift heaven and earth to save a tooth, some don’t care at all.
 Covid hasn’t changed that, but some people are still very anxious about Covid and if I say to them it’ll take four visits to save the tooth and the extraction will take just one, they go with extraction.”